Welding Cast Iron for Beginners: Types, Processes, Steps

 - Corrosion resistance (compared to carbon steel).

-There are different cast-iron types, and each one has many grades.
-The most well-known types are:
+There are different types, and each one has many grades, the most well-known are:

 When gray iron solidifies, a part of the carbon content precipitates out.
 This gives its characteristic dark-gray color and name.
-It is excellent at vibration dampening and is very machinable.
+It’s excellent at vibration dampening and is very machinable.
 Machinable means you can cut it, drill holes, etc., without difficulty or damaging the tools.

 Gray iron has almost no ductility (elasticity) and doesn’t bend.
-It is the second most brittle after white iron.
+It’s the second most brittle after white iron.
 Despite that, you can weld it with acceptable results.

 Cracks of gray iron castings are long and irregular because of the free carbon.

-It is the hardest and most brittle cast iron.
-For this, white cast iron is impossible to weld.
+It’s the hardest and most brittle type.
+For this, it’s impossible to weld.

-Malleable cast iron such as the ASTM A47 was white cast iron that went through a long heat treatment to make it less hard and brittle.
+Malleable iron such as the ASTM A47 was white iron that went through a long heat treatment to make it less hard and brittle.
 This type is the second most popular.

-Malleable iron is different from the previous types because it is ductile and less brittle.
-It is less rigid with lower compression strength and vibration dampening than grey iron.
-But it has higher tensile strength, impact resistance and doesn’t crack as easily.
+Malleable iron is different from the previous types because it’s ductile and less brittle.
+It’s less rigid with lower compression strength and vibration dampening than gray iron.
+But it has higher tensile strength, and impact resistance and doesn’t crack as easily.

 The ductility of malleable iron makes it weldable, but you need to follow a precise procedure to keep it ductile.
-If malleable iron gets too hot and then cools down fast, it will turn back to white cast iron.
+If it gets too hot and then cools down fast, it will turn back to white iron.

-Nodular cast iron such as the ASTM A536 is the newest type, thus not very common.
-It is also called ductile or SG iron.
-This type gains ductility not from heat treatments but from low amounts of magnesium added before the casting procedure.
+Nodular iron such as the ASTM A536 is the newest type, thus not very common.
+It’s also called ductile or SG iron.
+This type gains ductility not from heat treatment, but from a low amount of magnesium content.

 Nodular iron has the best combination of tensile strength, ductility, impact, and corrosion resistance.
-Depending on its grade, it is less or more ductile than malleable iron.
+Depending on its grade, it’s less or more ductile than malleable iron.

 This type offers a great combination of cast iron and cast steel characteristics.
-It is preferred for heavy-duty pipes and automotive components.
-It is also possible to produce large castings, unlike white and malleable iron.
+It’s preferred for heavy-duty pipes and automotive components.
+It’s also possible to produce large castings, unlike white and malleable iron.

 Nodular iron is weldable, but there are many grades with very different properties from each other.
-For this, each grade requires its own welding procedure, especially the pre and post-welding heating temperatures.
+For this, each grade requires its own welding procedure, and pre and post-welding heating temperatures.